Sonata form: Partial or varied recapitulations

 In some pieces in sonata form, in the recapitulation, the first subject group is omitted, leaving only the second subject group, like the second movement of Haydn's Sonata Hob.
-XVI/35, as well as the opening movements of Chopin's Piano Sonata No. 2 and No. 3.
+XVI/35, as well as the opening movements of Chopin's Piano Sonata No. 2 and No. 3 and the finale of Tchaikovsky's Symphony No. 2 (1880 revised version).
 It is also possible for the first subject group to be slightly different in comparison of the exposition, like the fourth movement of Dvorak's Symphony No. 9.
 Another example occurs in the finale of Mozart's string quartet K. 387, where the opening of the first subject group is cut, and in the quintet K. 515, where a later portion of the first subject group is cut.
 On the other hand, it is also possible for the subject groups to be reversed in order, like the fourth movement of Bruckner's Symphony No. 7, or the first movement of Mozart's piano sonata in D major, K. 311.
 The second subject group's melody can be different compared to the exposition, like Haydn's Symphony No. 44.
 Such melodic adjustment is common in minor-key sonata forms, when the mode of the second subject needs to be changed, for example in the opening movement of Mozart's wind serenade K. 388.
-In rare cases, the second subject theme can be omitted, as in the finale of Tchaikovsky's Violin Concerto in D major.
+In rare cases, the second subject theme can be omitted, as in the finales of Tchaikovsky's Symphony.
+No 1 and his Violin Concerto in D major; in the case of the first symphony, the movement's introductory theme replaces the second subject group.